 - 2 teaspoons cumin

-- In a high speed blender (such as a Vitamix) or food processor, add the cashews and water; process until smooth and creamy.
-Add in the pumpkin puree and vegetable broth and process again until ingredients are well-blended.
-Set “pumpkin cream” aside.
+- In a high speed blender or food processor, add the softened cashews and filtered water; process until smooth and creamy.

 - To the blender, add the pumpkin puree and 3 cups of broth.
 Process again until ingredients are well-blended.
 Set the “pumpkin cream” aside.

 - In a 100% ceramic 5.5 quart stock pot, heat the oil over medium heat.
 Add the onion, celery and garlic and saute for 6 to 7 minutes, or until onions and celery are translucent.